Absorption refrigerator

-An absorption refrigerator is a refrigerator that uses a heat source (e.g., solar energy, a fossil-fueled flame, waste heat from factories, or district heating systems) to provide the energy needed to drive the cooling process.
-The system uses two coolants, the first of which performs evaporative cooling and is then absorbed into the second coolant; heat is needed to reset the two coolants to their initial states.
-The principle can also be used to air-condition buildings using the waste heat from a gas turbine or water heater.
+An absorption refrigerator is a refrigerator that uses a heat source to provide the energy needed to drive the cooling process.
+Solar energy, burning a fossil fuel, waste heat from factories, and district heating systems are examples of heat sources that can be used.

+An absorption refrigerator uses two coolants, the first coolant performing evaporative cooling before being absorbed into the second coolant.
+Heat is then needed to reset the two coolants to their initial states.

+Absorption refrigerators are commonly used in recreational vehicles (RVs), campers, and caravans because the heat required to power them can be provided by either a propane fuel burner, a low-voltage DC electric heater (from a battery or vehicle electrical system) or a mains-powered electric heater.
+Absorption refrigerators can also be used to air-condition buildings using the waste heat from a gas turbine or water heater in the building.
 Using waste heat from a gas turbine makes the turbine very efficient because it first produces electricity, then hot water, and finally, air-conditioning—trigeneration.
-Absorption refrigerators are commonly used in recreational vehicles (RVs), campers, and caravans because the heat required to power them can be provided by a propane fuel burner, by a low-voltage DC electric heater (from a battery or vehicle electrical system) or by a mains-powered electric heater.

 Unlike more common vapor-compression refrigeration systems, an absorption refrigerator has no moving parts.